u0932478239/SimpAuth/README.md

-Download at download.html

 # Changelog

 v1.0 - Initial Release
+v2.0 - Added Full Encryption and SSL Pinning
 # Goals

-Add Encryption
+None right now, if you have a suggestion dm me on Discord!

 # About

-This is going to be a free open source .NET (And more later) authentication systm.
+SimpAuth is a free and opensource authentication solution for .NET (and maybe more later).

 # Credits